What are cultural values? Cultural competence

 1.1 Values.
 Cultural values

-Cultural property - as defined by the Fundamentals of Legislation Russian Federation on culture of October 9, 1992 - moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, arts and crafts, works of culture and art, results and methods scientific research cultural activities, buildings, structures, objects and technologies that have historical and cultural significance, unique, in historical and cultural terms, territories and objects.
+Cultural values - as defined by the Fundamentals of Legislation Russian Federation on culture from October 9, 1992 - moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, arts and crafts, works of culture and art, results and methods scientific research cultural activities, buildings, structures, objects and technologies of historical and cultural significance, historically and culturally unique territories and objects.

 What are cultural values?
-Cultural values are the property of a certain ethnic, social, sociographic group, which can be expressed by some forms of artistic, visual and other arts.
+Cultural values are the property of a certain ethnic, social, sociographic group, which can be expressed by certain forms of artistic, visual and other types of arts.

-At the same time, a prerequisite for the belonging of works of art to cultural values is their possible impact on the psyche and consciousness of people in order to convey to them in one form or another information about ideological and spiritual values that are difficult to convey in another way.
-Cultural values in different time periods differed among themselves and even for the same people - cultural values are something not necessarily homogeneous in their content.
+At the same time, a prerequisite for works of art to belong to cultural values is their possible impact on the psyche and consciousness of people in order to convey to them in one form or another information about ideological and spiritual values that are difficult to convey in any other way.
+Cultural values in different time periods differed among themselves and even for the same people - cultural values are something that is not necessarily homogeneous in its content.

-Many eras of mankind keep the origins of culture, the origins of spirituality, the origins of real humane human values and trends.
-In order to be able to get to know them modern man much more possibilities due to the fact that the information space is connected into a single whole thanks to multiple communication networks, the Internet, television.
-But 30 years ago, for example, could anyone have imagined that in order to get acquainted with the Louvre or the exposition of the National British Museum Arts there will be no need to travel to them.
-And all this can be done behind the monitor screen in Belgorod or Orel.
+Many eras of humanity contain within themselves the origins of culture, the origins of spirituality, the origins of true humane human values and trends.
+In order to have the opportunity to get to know them modern man much more possibilities due to the fact that the information space is connected into a single whole thanks to multiple communication networks, the Internet, and television.
+But 30 years ago, for example, could anyone have imagined that in order to get acquainted with the Louvre or the exhibition of the National British Museum The arts will have no need to travel to them.
+And all this can be done behind a monitor screen in Belgorod or Orel.
 The world has become closer, much closer than it was available before.
-We are at the stage of mass mixing of cultures and penetration of the West and East into each other in their approaches.
-Now the concept of cultural values is changing and modifying in accordance with the way in which a person changes and improves.
-The development of new branches of culture takes place at the intersection of old and new concepts of cultural values, on the threshold of new discoveries and the development of the finest new generation technologies.
+We are at a stage of massive mixing of cultures and the penetration of the West and the East into each other in their approaches.
+Now the concept of cultural values is changing and modified in accordance with the way in which a person changes and improves.
+The development of new branches of culture occurs at the intersection of old and new concepts of cultural values, on the threshold of new discoveries and the development of the most sophisticated technologies of the new generation.

 There are different approaches to understanding values.
-Usually, scientists proceed from the following ideas.
+Scientists usually proceed from the following ideas.

-Value for a person are objects that give him positive emotions: pleasure, joy, pleasure.
-Therefore, he desires them and longs for them.
+Objects that give him positive emotions: pleasure, joy, enjoyment have value for a person.
+Therefore he desires them and strives for them.
 May have value material objects, processes or spiritual phenomena (knowledge, ideas, ideas).

-But value itself is not an object, but a special kind of meaning that a person sees in an object or phenomenon.
+But value itself is not an object, but a special type of meaning that a person sees in an object or phenomenon.

-The value meaning exists in the human mind, but it is, as it were, objectified and takes the form of a special spiritual formation - value as some essence contained in the subject.
+Value meaning exists in a person’s consciousness, but it is, as it were, objectified and takes the form of a special spiritual formation - value as a certain essence contained in an object.

-If an object becomes desirable, satisfying the needs, needs of the individual, it acquires value.
-Consequently, not the object itself, but the attitude of a person towards it leads to the emergence of value.
+If an object becomes desirable, satisfies the needs of the individual, it acquires value.
+Consequently, it is not the object itself, but the person’s attitude towards it that leads to the emergence of value.
 However, in practice, value is called not only the ability of an object to satisfy needs, but also this object itself.

 Value in cultural studies is not identical to the economic understanding of it as value (monetary expression of value).
 Values cannot always be expressed in monetary terms.
-It is impossible to express inspiration, remembrance, the joy of creativity and other manifestations of the human soul in a commodity-money form.
+It is impossible to express inspiration, memories, the joy of creativity and other manifestations of the human soul in commodity-money form.
 Value must be distinguished from utility.
 A valuable thing may be useless, and a useful thing may have no value.
-In axiology accepted various options classification of values.
-There are classifications in which values are arranged in a hierarchical sequence - from the lowest (sensual) to the highest (holy).
-Most often, values are divided into spiritual, social, economic, material.
-Based on the value ideas that dominate culture, a system is formed value orientations personality.
-Each individual organizes them in his own way.
-Family happiness, material well-being, love, a successful career, decency, etc. can serve as value orientations. high culture spiritual values become decisive.
-Values are often incompatible with each other.
-Therefore, a person is practically doomed to the torment of choosing alternative values.
+Accepted in axiology various options classification of values.
+There are classifications in which values are arranged in a hierarchical sequence - from lower (sensual) to higher (sacred).
+Most often, values are divided into spiritual, social, economic, and material.
+Based on the value concepts that dominate the culture, a system is formed value orientations personality.
+Each individual arranges them differently.
+Value orientations can include family happiness, material well-being, love, successful career, decency, etc. In humans high culture Spiritual values become decisive.
+Values often turn out to be incompatible with each other.
+Therefore, a person is practically doomed to the agony of choosing alternative values.

 1.2 Classification of cultural property

-From the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, cultural property is considered to be, regardless of its origin and owner:
+From the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, cultural property is considered regardless of its origin and owner:

-b) buildings the main and actual purpose of which is the preservation or display of movable cultural property referred to in paragraph a, such as museums, large libraries, repositories of archives, as well as shelters designed to preserve movable cultural property in the event of armed conflict, referred to in paragraph "a";
+b) buildings whose main and actual purpose is the preservation or display of movable cultural property referred to in paragraph "a", such as museums, large libraries, archive storage facilities, as well as shelters intended for the preservation of movable cultural property in the event of an armed conflict, specified in paragraph "a";

-c) centers in which there is a significant amount of cultural property specified in paragraphs "a" and "b", the so-called "centers of concentration of cultural property".
+c) centers in which there is a significant amount of cultural property specified in points “a” and “b”, the so-called “centers of concentration of cultural property”.

 Cultural values - according to the legislation of the Russian Federation -